SilkAir Flight 185: Flight

+Background

 Aircraft

-The aircraft operating flight 185 was a Boeing 737-300 with manufacturer serial number 28556, registered as 9V-TRF and was powered by two CFM56-3B2 engines.
+The aircraft involved was a Boeing 737-36N with serial number 28556, registered as 9V-TRF, and powered by two CFM56-3B2 engines.
 Having completed its maiden flight on 27 January 1997, the aircraft was delivered to SilkAir on 14 February, 10 months before the crash.
 At the time of the accident, it was the newest aircraft in SilkAir's fleet and had accumulated more than 2,200 flight hours in 1,300 cycles.
-This is the first and only fatal hull loss for SilkAir in the airline's history.
+This was the first and only fatal hull loss for SilkAir in the airline's history.